What to Expect

 What about children?

 Children are a blessing of God and they are welcome to stay in the worship service.
-A nursery is available for children 3 and under in the gymnasium.
-The school staff lounge is also available if you need a quiet spot to serve as a cry room.
+A nursery is available for children 3 and under.
+Another room is available to serve as cry room or training room.
 We do have hearing assistant packs available for moms or dads who needs to step out with their child so that they can continue to hear what is happening in the service.